ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The CLI automatically infers the type of the action from the source file extension.
 For `.php` source files, the action runs by using a PHP 7.1 runtime.
 For more information, see the PHP [reference](./openwhisk_reference.html#openwhisk_ref_php).

-Action invocation is the same for PHP actions as it is for JavaScript actions:
+Action invocation is the same for PHP Actions as it is for JavaScript Actions:

 ```
 wsk action invoke --result helloPHP --param name World